 It is a unique crossover between the original CMC Swift and the later model CMC Swift.
 It has got the curved lines of the original, but the two 10 mm. tubes to replace a saddle tube that we see on the later CMC Swift.

 The early Swift-model was built in license by some other manufacturers, like Adler, Opel and Mégret.
-Adler was the only one who built both models of the Swift, and who created a crossover: a lighter version of the old and heavy CMC Swift, yet reinforced bij the two thin tubes of the later Swift.
-You will find this bike in the 1893 Adler catalogue and it looks very much like my bike, although some details are different.
+Adler was the only one who built this crossover: a lighter version of the old and heavy CMC Swift, yet reinforced bij the two thin tubes of the later Swift.
+You will find this bike in the 1893 Adler catalogue, although some details are different.

 This Adler is really a quality machine, with an interesting steering lock which resembles the Singer patent of 1891, see illustration.